MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 - **Improved incident response**: With observability, incident response teams can quickly gather relevant information, understand the context, and initiate appropriate actions.

-### Stakeholder access

-Like any application or infrastructure service, a diverse list of stakeholders and roles need access to the monitoring capabilities, data, and reports and dashboards.

-Start with the core system engineers, operations, or service providers responsible for supporting the workload before extending access to other stakeholders.

-To review data security capabilities for Azure Monitor, see [Roles, permissions, and security in Azure Monitor](/azure/azure-monitor/roles-permissions-security).

 ## Monitoring plan

 You create a monitoring plan to describe the goals and objectives, requirements, and other essential details.
 Then work to solicit an agreement between all of the relevant stakeholders in the organization.

 A monitoring plan should explain how to develop and operate one or more monitoring solutions.
 Begin creating your monitoring plans early during the strategy and planning phases of the project.

-While creating the plan, it's essential to remember the five disciplines of modern monitoring: monitor, measure, respond, learn, and improve.
+While creating the plan, it's essential to remember the five disciplines of modern monitoring, as outlined in the [cloud monitoring strategy documentation](/azure/cloud-adoption-framework/strategy/monitoring-strategy#consider-maturity): **monitor**, **measure**, **respond**, **learn**, and **improve**.

-The following provides a recommended outline and are considered to be the primary considerations for an individual plan for services or when standardizing cloud service features such as Azure resource types or Microsoft 365 services.
+The following provides an initial recommended outline for a monitoring plan, and are considered to be the primary considerations for an individual plan for services or when standardizing cloud service features such as Azure resource types or Microsoft 365 services.

 The essence of the plan is to define the line of visibility between service providers (who will field solutions) and consumers (who will operate or derive value).

-The schedule of when (and how) is also vital for the work management approach (for example, DevOps vs. waterfall).

 ### Business perspective

 A comprehensive monitoring plan must consider what the business needs with and from monitoring, including a user-centric focus.
-While defining the plan, it's essential to document and share the business requirements, and the following suggests the scope of this part of the plan.
+While defining the plan, it's essential to document and share the business requirements, and the following _suggests the scope_ of this part of the plan.

 - Stakeholders and consumers
 - Business value streams and processes